 What makes this city of about seven million people so grand is that on the one hand, it's a modern European metropolis, filled with chic boutiques, expansive parks, copious cafés, and pulsing discos.
 On the other, it's home to centuries of Spanish history.
 You see it in the plazas and palaces around Madrid de los Austrias, the medieval center of the city, and the cobbled streets of Barrio las Letras, a neighborhood Cervantes once called home.

 Thankfully, the major historical sights of Madrid are concentrated around the city center.
 From here, it takes no more than 15 minutes to walk between them.
 This is ideal if you're only in town overnight or for the weekend.
 If you do have closer to a week to spend in Madrid, you can venture beyond the center and make day trips to even more historic cities, like Toledo.

 And when you might ask, is the best time to plan your getaway to Madrid?
 Click here to find out.

 24 Hours in Madrid

-Foodies will also want to spend their brief time near in the center of Madrid, if only for the abundance of tapas bars on Calle Huertas in the Barrio las Letras.
+Foodies will also want to spend their brief time near the center of Madrid, if only for the abundance of tapas bars on Calle Huertas in the Barrio las Letras.
 Another highlight is the Mercado San Miguel.
-At this historic municipal market (it's been open over 100 years) you can graze til your heart’s content on the seemingly limitless tapas on offer from the over 20 stalls.
+At this historic municipal market (it's been open for over 100 years), you can graze until your heart's content on the seemingly limitless tapas on offer from the over 20 stalls.
 There are also international food options plus any number of desserts, from fresh churros and chocolate to artisanal ice cream.

 If you're only in town for the evening, consider a guided tapas tour of Madrid.
 These tours take place in the aforementioned Barrio las Letras and include stops at some of the best tapas bars in the city.
 As an added bonus, your expert guide will help you order and explain the history behind the delicious tidbits on your plate.